-Borussia Dortmund – RB Leipzig: Dortmund shoot themselves in both feet to drop points in classic Bundesliga rollercoaster (3-3)
+Borussia Dortmund – RasenBallsport Leipzig: Dortmund shoot themselves in both feet to drop points in classic Bundesliga rollercoaster (3-3)

 A slightly slacking Leipzig setup from Julian Nagelsmann looked to be on the brink of defeat were it not for an incomprehensible series of events for Dortmund that were minorly influenced by Leipzig’s change of pace.